kubernetes/website/content/en/docs/contribute/advanced.md

 The SIG Docs representative for a given release coordinates the following tasks:

 - Monitor the feature-tracking spreadsheet for new or changed features with an impact on documentation.
-If documentation for a given feature won't be ready for the release, the feature may not be allowed to go into the release.
+If the documentation for a given feature won't be ready for the release, the feature may not be allowed to go into the release.
 - Attend sig-release meetings regularly and give updates on the status of the docs for the release.